wdporter/acim/text/3-the-innocent-perception/ii-miracles-as-true-perception/index.md

 Heaven is the Son’s mind in perfect accord with the God.
 :::

-::: details Commentary
+::: details Note
-That is, oneness does not mean a numerical oneness of identity, but means being of one mind and will.
+That is, oneness does not mean a numerical oneness of identity, but means being of one mind and will. (–Ed.)

-N.B. “afraid of God’s Will”, rather than afraid of God Himself.
+N.B. “afraid of God’s Will”, rather than afraid of God Himself. (–Ed.)

- (–Ed.)
 :::